strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 services delivered to the regional Indigenous population where the services were culturally appropriate.

 Key specifications:

 * Service contacts are in scope for inclusion in this report if they occurred within the reporting period and are not flagged as ‘No Show’.
 * KPI is measured as the percentage of service contacts which are culturally appropriate
+* A culturally appropriate service is defined as one that is delivered by
+  a service provider that is recorded as of ATSI origin, or employed by an Aboriginal Community Controlled Health Service or has indicated that they have completed a recognised training programme in the delivery of culturally safe services to ATSI peoples.

 .. _category-app-3: